ZLMei/SourceDataAndMatlabCodes/README.md

 File                              Corresponding Example in the paper

-Example1_1.m                      Sec.4.1: the observable span contains the coupling function \t -Source_data_for_example_1-1\\
+Example1_1.m                      Sec.4.1: the observable span contains the coupling function <br />
+  -Source_data_for_example_1-1\\
-Example1_2.m                      Sec.4.1: Network of scalar nodes using square waves as obseravbles\\
+Example1_2.m                      Sec.4.1: Network of scalar nodes using square waves as obseravbles<br />
-Example1_3.m                      Sec.4.1: Relationship between identification accuracy and the data amount $m$ \\
+Example1_3.m                      Sec.4.1: Relationship between identification accuracy and the data amount $m$ <br />
-Example1_4.m                      Sec.4.1: Relationship between identification accuracy and the number of observables $q$ \\
+Example1_4.m                      Sec.4.1: Relationship between identification accuracy and the number of observables $q$ <br />
-Example2.m                        Sec.4.2: Identification of the Lorenz network \\
+Example2.m                        Sec.4.2: Identification of the Lorenz network <br />
-Example2_data_shown_in_paper.m    Sec.4.2: Identification of the Lorenz network, using the trajectories shown in the paper\\
+Example2_data_shown_in_paper.m    Sec.4.2: Identification of the Lorenz network, using the trajectories shown in the paper<br />
-  -Source_data_for_example2.mat
+  -Source_data_for_example2.mat<br />